 Q18.
 And has your expenditure on ... increased, decreased or stayed the same?

-For rent: All participating businesses in Wandsworth who rent their business premises - 173
+Base: All participating businesses in Wandsworth - 304 For rent: All participating businesses in Wandsworth who rent their business premises - 173

 Participating businesses with a skills gap to close are more likely to say that their staff costs have increased (47% compared with 37% of those not currently facing a gap).
 Expansion of the business may have caused this increase in staff costs; with almost three in five participating businesses who have increased their turnover also having increased their spend on staff (53%) compared with four in ten who have had a broadly consistent turnover in the last financial year (41%).